smart-data-lake/getting-started/presentation/lecture_notes.md

 Now it will **fail** because we need to provide a path for the state-path.

+Q: Where is the state stored for DataObjectStateIncrementalMode?
+A: In Memory
+A: In One Central File
+A: In one file per run

-Add state path and name:
+Add state path and name: (SDLB_state config file)
 > * **WSL**: `sdlb_cmd --feed-sel ids:download-deduplicate-departures --state-path /mnt/data/state -n SDLB_training`
 > * **IntelliJ**: `-c $ProjectFileDir$/config,$ProjectFileDir$/envConfig/local_Intellij.conf --feed-sel ids:download-deduplicate-departures --state-path $ProjectFileDir$/data/state -n SDLB_training`